EN8 Material Carbon Steel: Composition, Strength, and Equivalent Grades Explained

 Difference Between 304 and 316 Stainless Steel

-What is EN 8 Carbon Steel?
+What is EN 8 Material Carbon Steel?

 EN8 carbon steel is a type of medium carbon and medium tensile steel that offers improved strength compared to mild steel.
 It is characterized by its ability to be through-hardened, making it suitable for applications requiring enhanced durability.
 EN8 carbon steel is also known for its machinability in various conditions.